-Dow futures drop 1,000 pts as oil plunges 25%
+Dow futures drop over 1,000 pts as oil plunges 30%

 The major futures indexes are indicating a drop of almost 5 percent when trading begins on Wall Street.

-Dow futures are down more than 1,000 points, triggering a halt in trading after a 5 percent fall.
+At one point, the stock fall triggered a halt in trading after a 5 percent drop.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE